softlang/yas/languages/LAL/README.md

 ---
 ## Headline
-A megamodeling language used in the YAS repository
+A logic-based megamodeling language used in YAS

 ---
 ## Details